 Courts have found that even prisoners have the right to use restrooms and changing areas without regular exposure to viewers of the opposite sex.
 See, e.g., Arey v.
 Robinson, 819 F. Supp.
 478, 487 (D. Md.
 1992) (finding that a prison violated prisoners' right to bodily privacy by forcing them to use dormitory and bathroom facilities regularly viewable by guards of the opposite sex); Miles v.
 Bell, 621 F. Supp.
 51, 67 (D. Conn.
 1985) (recognizing that courts have found a constitutional violation where "guards regularly watch inmates of the opposite sex who are engaged in personal activities, such as undressing, using toilet facilities or showering" (quotation omitted)).
 Students possess far more robust legal protections and are obviously entitled to greater privacy rights than prisoners.
-See, e.g., Tinker v.
-Des Moines Indep.
-Cmty.
-Sch.
-Dist., 393 U.S. 503, 506 (1969) (noting that students do not "shed their constitutional rights ... at the school house gate").
 School districts, quite simply, must ensure that students entrusted to its care may use restrooms and locker rooms without fear of exposure to the opposite sex.

-Finally, many states, including Missouri, provide strong protections to religious liberty.
-See Missouri Religious Freedom Restoration act, Mo.
-Ann.
-Stat. § 1.302.
+Finally, many state constitutions also provide strong protections to religious liberty.
 Religious students are precluded by basic modesty principles of their faith from sharing restrooms and locker rooms with members of the opposite sex.
 State courts faced with claims that school districts' actions violate students' right to the free exercise of religion frequently apply the compelling state interest/least restrictive means test.
 There is no real argument that providing students access to restrooms and locker rooms dedicated to the opposite sex could pass this test.
 No compelling interest supports this action and there are numerous less restrictive means of furthering any legitimate goals that school districts seek to promote.